New Mexico village rebuilds all over again after record-breaking flash flood kills 3

 New Mexico Gov. Michelle Lujan Grisham requested a presidential disaster declaration, tallying more than $50 million in emergency response expenditures, including water rescues, and damage to public infrastructure, including toppled bridges and washed out roadways.
 The estimate includes flood damage at Ruidoso and beyond from monsoon rainstorms since late June.

-The floods at Ruidoso came just days after flash floods in Texas killed more than 100 people and left more than 160 people missing.
+The floods at Ruidoso came just days after flash floods in Texas killed at least 120 people and left more than 160 people missing.

 Local officials said the village, as the flood hit, was still in the process of replacing outdoor warning sirens destroyed in last year's wildfire and reassessing risks along the local flood plain.